Rilwan-Adewoyin/TRUNET/README.md

 Predictions will again be saved in the .Output/Predictions file.

 ## Data Download
-The preprocessed data used for experiments related to the paper can be found at this link https://drive.google.com/file/d/1543TTVz6gAGjpZ4lTqyVX_r0aa3jJAbm/view?usp=sharing.
+[ignore the download links in this section, please refer to the 'Getting Started Section for Datadownload Section'] The preprocessed data used for experiments related to the paper can be found at this link https://drive.google.com/file/d/1543TTVz6gAGjpZ4lTqyVX_r0aa3jJAbm/view?usp=sharing.
 Users must extract the contents from the zip folder, into the root directory associated with their TRUNET repository.
 This Data contains 6-hourly data for 6 model fields defined on a 100,140 grid over the UK for the years 1979 through to 2019.

 * IFS rain predictions between 1979 and 2019 defined on a 102,142 grid over the UK